aplteam/MarkAPL/MarkAPL.md

 Notes:

-* In case of a typo in the link definition --- meaning that **_MarkAPL_** cannot find a corresponding link reference --- the text will appear "as is" in the final document but the failing reference will also be reported on [`ns.report`](#report).
+* In case of a typo in the link definition --- meaning that **_MarkAPL_** cannot find a corresponding link reference --- the text will appear "as is" in the final document but the failing reference will also be reported on `ns.report` (APL programmers only).
-* [Special attributes](#) can be assigned in the link reference definition but not in the link itself.
+* [Special attributes](#) can be assigned to the link reference definition but not in the link itself.